What is biodiversity?

 • pollution;

-• endangered animals and plants, but also the arrival of animals or plants that do not originally occur here (we call these exotic species).
-Examples include the American crayfish and Japanese knotweed.
+• endangered animals and plants, but also the arrival of animals or plants that are not native to this area (we call these “exotics”).
+For example, the American crayfish and Japanese knotweed.

 What can we do to protect and restore biodiversity?

-Together with various local (nature) organizations, we are committed to promoting biodiversity.
+Together with various local (environmental) organizations, we are committed to promoting biodiversity.
 Our biodiversity plan outlines how we intend to achieve this.
-It will be adopted by the council in 2024.
+The plan will be adopted by the council in 2024.

-Residents can also easily contribute to greater biodiversity themselves.
+Residents can also easily do their part to promote biodiversity.
 Consider simple steps such as:

-All of these contribute to a biodiverse environment.
+All of these things contribute to a biodiverse environment.
 Together, we can protect and restore biodiversity.
-You can find more tips on our webpage'Tips for a nature- and water-friendly garden' and the website 'Will you join us in making a change?' from the Rijk van Maas & Waal.
+You can find more tips on our webpage“Tips for a Nature- and Water-Friendly Garden” and on the Rijk van Maas & Waal website “Will You Join Us?” at .

 Did you find what you were looking for?